Skip to content

 • Economic calendar shows major events within 2 hours: Levels may be overridden by newsβ€”reduce size or wait

-• Trading 1m charts with Monthly levels: Mismatchβ€”switch to session levels instead
+• Analyzing 1m charts with Monthly levels: Mismatchβ€”switch to session levels instead

 • No confluence, no confirmation, just a level touch: Skip the trade, wait for better setup

 Remember: Janus Atlas shows you WHERE price might react.
 It doesn't tell you IF price will react or HOW STRONG the reaction will be.
-Context (momentum, volume, confluence, confirmation) determines whether a level touch is a high-probability setup or just a line on a chart.
-The best traders use fewer levels with better context rather than more levels with less selectivity.
+Context (momentum, volume, confluence, confirmation) determines whether a level touch is a high-confluence zone or just a line on a chart.
+Better analysis uses fewer levels with better context rather than more levels with less selectivity.

 ❓ Frequently Asked Questions